fiszermane/Gnome-HCal/README.md

 * Based on Hebrew Date, no Gregorian Date.
 Just the reference.
 * Easy functions as a source to find Chagim
 * Some features need to be further developed.
-* TODO: Parshaiot there, buggy, but there with latest calendar.js; Need to update the image right above.
+* TODO: Parshaiot there, need to correct them on last weeks and things like that.

 # Install through Gnome Extensions web.